tmenier/Flurl/testable-http.md

 ##Testable HTTP

 Flurl.Http provides a set of testing features that make isolated arrange-act-assert style testing dead simple.
-At its core is `HttpTest`, the creation of which kicks Flurl.Http into test mode, where all HTTP activity is automatically faked.
+At its core is `HttpTest`, the creation of which kicks Flurl into test mode, where all HTTP activity is automatically faked and recorded.
+No need for wrapper interfaces or injected mocks.

 ````c#
 using Flurl.Http.Testing;